leviat-tech/leviate/README.md

 # leviate

-A tool for building Single Page Applications to be hosted on the Host platform - aka Host Plugins.
+A tool for building Single Page Applications (plugins) to be hosted on the Leviat Design Studio platform.

 In essence this module can be broken down into three separate parts: